RadostinGeorgiev/Sweet-Dreams/README.md

 ![Sweet Dreams Logo](/public/images/logo1.png)

-Sweet Dreams is a React-based platform for sharing dessert recipes and culinary articles, featuring user authentication, content management, and community interactions.
+**Sweet Dreams** is a **React**-based **Single Page Application (SPA)** for sharing dessert recipes and culinary articles, featuring user authentication, content management, and community interactions.
 The platform offers a collection of delicious recipes and interesting articles related to desserts.
+The application is made entirely with educational purposes.

 ## 🔗 Links